Power electronics and wireless charging startup Eggtronic raises $10M Series A – TechCrunch

 Spinella tells me that Eggtronic’s consumer and white-labeled products serve as a direct way of signalling to the market what Eggtronic is capable of and brings in revenue that can be reinvested into R&D to get to a better wireless charging future.

-“We were not in California, and working in a capital intensive field almost unknown by Italian investors, we created a pipeline able to validate us as a manufacturing and design company, invest in R&D — [including] being able to create some incredible demos of our most innovating technologies — and scale internationally,” explains Spinella.
+“We were not in California, and working in a capital-intensive field almost unknown by Italian investors, we created a pipeline able to validate us as a manufacturing and design company, invest in R&D — [including] being able to create some incredible demos of our most innovating technologies — and scale internationally,” explains Spinella.

 “These R&D demos were extremely important milestones to validate our own idea of wireless power and data,” says Spinella.
-[This includes] total position freedom: you can literally put every device on the desk randomly, charging and connecting them all”.
+[This includes] total position freedom: You can literally put every device on the desk randomly, charging and connecting them all.”

-In addition, the company has been able to demonstrate high power use-cases, and data over power that it claims can hit the same speed of a USB 3 cable but wirelessly.
+In addition, the company has been able to demonstrate high-power use-cases, and data over power that it claims can hit the same speed of a USB 3 cable but wirelessly.

 “This technology has already some industrial customers, the next steps are the creation of ICs and the first retails products based on these ICs, then we can work on the adoption by a leading company,” adds the Eggtronic founder.